Anton Buslov

 Anton Sergeevich Buslov (4 November 1983 – 20 August 2014) was an astrophysicist, top Russian blogger, columnist at The New Times magazine, and expert on transportation systems.
 He is also known as a founder of non-governmental organization "Voronezh Citizens for Trams Committee" and both co-chair and co-founder of inter-regional non-governmental organization "City and Transportation".
 Anton Buslov was highly involved in social activity and acted as a transport expert for urbanist organization "City 4 People".

 Biography

 Anton Buslov was born and raised in Voronezh.
-In February 2003 he successfully passed entry exams to the MEPhI Graduate School of Physics.
-In February 2006 he obtained Specialist degree with the Department of Experimental Nuclear Physics and Theoretical Physics and Cosmophysics.
-In May 2006 he entered the Post-Graduate School under the Department of Experimental and Theoretic Physics, and started working on his thesis, "Control System and Data Computing in Solar Research Project 'Koronas-Foton'".
+In February 2003, he successfully passed entry exams to the MEPhI Graduate School of Physics.
+In February 2006, he obtained Specialist degree with the Department of Experimental Nuclear Physics and Theoretical Physics and Cosmophysics.
+In May 2006, he entered the Post-Graduate School under the Department of Experimental and Theoretic Physics, and started working on his thesis, "Control System and Data Computing in Solar Research Project 'Koronas-Foton'".

-In 2009 Anton Buslov graduated from the Post-Graduate School.
-He was not able to finish the thesis because of the deteriorating health condition.
+In 2009, Anton Buslov graduated from the Post-Graduate School.
+He was not able to finish the thesis because of his deteriorating health.